MarcoRob97/Data-Engineering-Projects/Azure_Pipeline_Using_Databricks/ReadMe.md

    - The script prints messages indicating the success or failure of each step.
    - Verify data ingestion by checking the target SQL table.

----

-## Error Handling

-### Common Errors
-1. **Authentication Failure**:
-   - Ensure the database username and password are correct.
-   - Check that the storage account key is valid.

-2. **File Not Found**:
-   - Verify the file path in the mounted storage.

-3. **Table Write Failure**:
-   - Ensure the target table exists in the database.
-   - Check for schema mismatches between the CSV and the SQL table.

-### Debugging
-- Error messages are printed to the console for easier debugging.

----

-## Notes
-- Avoid hardcoding sensitive information like passwords and keys.
-Use secure methods like Azure Key Vault for managing secrets.
-- Ensure the Spark cluster has access to the required libraries and drivers for JDBC connectivity.